Elon Musk says he's considering taking Tesla private

 After Musk, the next largest shareholders in Tesla are the mutual fund giants T. Rowe Price and Fidelity, with stakes of more than 9% and 8%, respectively, according to Thomas Reuters Eikon.

-Scottish money manager Baillie Gifford, which recently urged Musk to focus less on tweeting and more on running the business, is the fourth-largest shareholder, with a nearly 8% stake.
+Scottish money manager Baillie Gifford, which recently urged Musk to focus less on tweeting and more on running the business, is the fourth-largest shareholder, with a .nearly 8% stake.
 Chinese tech giant Tencent owns almost 5%.

+James Anderson, a Baillie Gifford fund manager who recently called out Musk's tweeting in an interview with Bloomberg, had no comment about Musk's tweets on Tuesday.
+Fidelity and T. Rowe Price also declined comment.

-— CNNMoney's Paul R. La Monica contributed to this report.
+— CNNMoney's Donna Borak contributed to this report.